nene/filter-row/README.markdown

 the events array contains only "keyup" event which works well for TextFields, but for other types you might need to specify your own.

+### Full control

+Finally you can take full control of the filtering process by setting the `autoFilter: false` and implementing handler for the "change" event.
+For example, to perform the filtering on the server side, you might configure the plugin like this:

+    var filterRow = new Ext.ux.grid.FilterRow({
+      autoFilter: false,
+      listeners: {
+        change: function(data) {
+          store.load({
+            params: data
+          });
+        }
+      }
+    });

 This should be enough for introduction.
 Read the source for full documentation of different config options.